Board members

 Dame Kerry gained an MBA from Victoria University of Wellington in 2003, during her mayoralty.
 She is a Victoria University of Wellington Distinguished Alumna and was awarded a Companion of the New Zealand Order of Merit (CNZM) in 2011 for her services to local government, and a Dame Companion of the New Zealand Order of Merit (DNZM) in the 2019 New Year's honours list.

-Dame Kerry is currently Chair of Wellington Free Ambulance, The Royal New Zealand Ballet, and Wellington Opera.
+Dame Kerry is currently Chair of the Wellington Free Ambulance, The Royal New Zealand Ballet, and Wellington Opera.
 She is also a member of several other boards, including Oceania Healthcare, Fishserve, Wellington International Arts Foundation, Capital Kiwi and New Zealand Community Trust.
 She is a past member of the Advisory Board for the Victoria University of Wellington MBA programme and is a patron of various charitable organisations including Wellington High Performance Aquatic, Alzheimers NZ, and Mary Potter Hospice

 John Allen (ex-officio as Chancellor)

 John Allen assumed the Chancellorship of Te Herenga Waka—Victoria University of Wellington on 1 January 2022.
-He is Chief Executive of WellingtonNZ.
+He is the Chief Executive of WellingtonNZ.

 Mr Allen chairs the University’s Audit & Risk Committee and is a Te Papa Foundation trustee.
 He was previously the Chief Executive of the Racing Industry Transition Board and the former Chief Executive and Secretary of the Ministry of Foreign Affairs and Trade.